MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRMSqlDeletedDatabaseBackup.md

 ## DESCRIPTION
 The **Get-AzureRMSqlDeletedDatabaseBackup** cmdlet gets a specified deleted SQL database backup that you can restore, or all deleted backups that you can restore.

-This cmdlet is also supported by the SQL Server Stretch Database service on azure_2.
+This cmdlet is also supported by the SQL Server Stretch Database service on Azure.

 ## EXAMPLES